We welcomed 422 runners on Saturday – and what a fantastic morning with 45 first timers and no less than an incredible 83 PBs - well done everyone.

 Volunteering at Fountains Abbey parkrun

-For everyone that has already put themselves forward to help out in the coming weeks we are very grateful.
+For everyone that has already put themselves forward to help out in the coming weeks, we are very grateful and delighted to see the roster full for next week already thanks to everyone's generous volunteering.

 As always please drop us a line at email@example.com if you can assist with volunteering in the future.